-Thank you to Miss Betty Milligan Lees from providing some New Cumnock memoribilia from her collection.
-New Cumnock born Betty was teacher at New Cumnock Junior Secondary School.
+Thank you to Miss Betty Milligan Lees for providing some New Cumnock memoribilia from her collection.
+New Cumnock born Betty was a teacher at New Cumnock Junior Secondary School.

 I’m sure you will enjoy Betty’s memories of New Cumnock

 A class exercise illustrations and note on four “Views of New Cumnock”

 The following article was obtained by Tom Morton in an interview with Mr. MacPherson

 The present Martyrs’ Church was opened in 1833.
 The name Martyrs’ was given to it in 1929.
 It was suggested by Mr James H. Stevenson, Rottenyard farm, and was accepted by great unaminity by the congregation.
 This is the county of the martyrs – there is a monument to two of them off the Dumfries road.

 The church replaced a previous builidng, now in ruins, which was built in 1659.

 The church has had many ministers; the Rev. Robert E Murray was the minister for almost 50 years.
 The last minister, Mr Waugh, resigned his charge to take up a preaching appointment at the Riverside School, Falkirk.

 The present church was built about 1914.
 There had been another church on the site before, but it was pulled down.
 The front of the old building was rebuilt as the front of the present church hall.
 The church was called the Arthur Memorial in memory of a local farmer, who when he died bequeathed the money to erect the present building.
 He also left money to build a library in New Cumnock which was never built.
 About 100 years ago this church had its own school; the house, at present is occupied by Miss McKenzie, was the headmaster’s house.
 Mr Lowrie told us all this.
 He also was very keen to show us round the church.
 He pointed out the stained glass windows and showed his paintings of previous ministers.